UWPCE-PythonCert/Py300/source/decorators_contextmanagers.rst

 Are kind of similar to decorators in function: they wrap a section of code so that some other code is run before and/or afterwards, and they can effect the code that is wrapped.

-Decorators wrap functions
+Decorators wrap functions.

-Context managers wrap small sections of code
+Context managers wrap small sections of code.

 Decorators are used for things like logging, enforcing access control and authentication, instrumentation and timing functions, rate-limiting, caching, etc.

-Context managers are used to make sure a resource is released or a previous state is restored after code block
+Context managers are used to make sure a resource is released or a previous state is restored after a code block

 But, this is all fluid, and there are tools that are designed to be used as either a context manager or a decorator.